maxmace/test02/_posts/2025-10-29-halloweenNight.markdown

 ---
 layout: portfolio
 title: "Going for a Ride on Halloween Night"
 date: 2025-10-29 11:08:10 -0500
 img: img/portfolio/HalloweenNight-post.png
 modalID: modalHalloweenNight
 category: Halloween
 ---

 ### Going for a Ride on Halloween Night!

-{% include youtube.html
-   id="zm2PimeNz2k"
-   title="Going for a Ride on Halloween Night" %}
+{% include youtube.html id="zm2PimeNz2k" thumb="img/portfolio/HalloweenNight-post.png" title="Going for a Ride on Halloween Night" %}

 #### About this track
 Picture yourself on a wild roller coaster, careening through haunted woods on the spookiest night of the year!

 Yes, there are lyrics for this tune!
---But you will not hear them in this video.
+* But you will not hear them in this video.

 #### INSPIRATION:
 This video was the result of a disarming impromptu recording of the Silver Shamrock jingle which forms the basis of the track (see on-screen credits).